Guardians of the Galaxy Volume 2 Review

 Romance surprisingly takes a back seat in this film.
 The will they/won’t they relationship between Star Lord and Gamora continues with little progress made by the film’s end.
 There is a hint of a future between Drax and Mantis but nothing definite.
 Instead, they concentrate on working through the plot’s twists and turns and trying to decide how everyone fits into the conflicts and how to work through them.

 Luckily, the movie is never afraid to reel in the humor in order to deal with the emotional stuff.
 Losing laughs does not make the audience lose interest.
 There are some pretty heavy scenes, and the actors pull of these tonal changes so smoothly that it doesn’t feel jarring or incapable of switching back once one is activated.
-This is because both tones serve the story and help to keep a realistic balance of how characters would react in these extreme situations.
+This is because both tones serve the story and help to keep a realistic balance of emotions in these well-rounded characters.

-Many music fans have praised the soundtrack choices which are integral not just for the entertainment value but to the story itself, almost acting as an off-screen representation of Peter’s mother.
-The music is not my preferred genre or era, but the various music cues serve the story perfectly in terms of grounding the story in reality and keeping the tone lighthearted and energetic.
+Many music fans have praised the soundtrack choices which are integral not just for the entertainment value but to the story itself, acting as an off-screen representation of Peter’s mother.
+The music is not my preferred genre or era, but the various music cues serve the story perfectly in terms of keeping the fantasy atmosphere grounded and realistic, the tone lighthearted and energetic and setting this team apart from the Avengers.
 It is part of what makes these movies fun to watch, even for audiences like me who aren’t interested in the intricate space jargon and species of the Guardians’ world.

-My only criticism is that I would have liked to have seen certain storylines fleshed out a little better, especially Ego’s role which seemed to be the big reveal that would dominate the film’s screen time.
+My only criticism is that I would have liked to have seen certain story lines fleshed out a little more, especially Ego’s role and his complicated history with his son.
 Due to the Guardians splitting up during the second act, the story flip flops between several characters’ situations which can be hard to juggle, not giving enough time to some main characters while giving ample time to secondary characters in order to fill in some exposition or carry out a funny sequence.
 By the final battle, things speed up so quickly that certain plot points are glossed over in order to get to the action and resolution.
-It ultimately pays off and finds its focus, but it does get a little shaky heading into the third act.
-Hopefully, the ability to balance many characters will be worked out soon as the Guardians of the Galaxy will be joining a much larger ensemble not long from now.